GavinHuttley/tib/source/python/files.rst

     import set_working_directory

-.. sidebar:: Paths to files and folders
+.. margin:: Paths to files and folders

     .. index::
         pair: Paths to files and folders; screencasts